jsiegenthaler/homebridge-samsungtvht/README.md

 Supports multiple devices, allowing you to create an accessory for each TV or Home Theater system (should you have more than one).
 Supports HT devices such as HT-D5500, HT-D5530, HT-D5550, HT-D6500

-Does not work with Samsung TVs using the Tizen OS , which means TVs made from 2015!
+Probably does not work with Samsung TVs using the Tizen OS.
+Tizen = TVs made from 2015!

 [![donate](https://badgen.net/badge/donate/paypal/91BE09)](https://www.paypal.com/donate?hosted_button_id=CNEDGHRUER468)